GMOD/jbrowse-components/packages/website/docs/bcc2020_embedding_jbrowse_01_getting_started.md

 pack on that page.
 Once VirtualBox is installed, go to `Tools -> Preferences -> Extensions -> Add` and select the downloaded extension pack to add it.

-Once VirtualBox is and the extension pack are installed, open the VM we provided and it will import itself into VirtualBox (the name of the VM will be "JBrowse 2 BOSC").
+Once VirtualBox and the extension pack are installed, open the VM we provided and it will import itself into VirtualBox (the name of the VM will be "JBrowse 2 BOSC").
 Then just click `Start` and it will start an Ubuntu Linux machine with everything you need pre-installed.
+Note that the user name is 'jbrowse' and the password is 'gmod', which you will need if you ever need to use `sudo` to run any commands.

 A second option is to use an AWS AMI Ubuntu 2020 server set up to work with this course.
 The AMI ID for the course machine is ami-06d3d077f91ea603e and is located in us-east-1 (Northern Virginia).
 If you choose to run this machine, be sure to open incoming access on port 80 and 3000 in the security groups.
+The user name is 'ubuntu' and there is no password, so `sudo` will just work.

-If you're not using the provided virtual Machine, you can do most of the tutorial with a simple text editor and some way to serve files (just opening the HTML files we create in a browser won't work, you'll need a server).
+If you're not using the provided virtual machine, you can do most of the tutorial with a simple text editor and some way to serve files (just opening the HTML files we create in a browser won't work, you'll need a server).
 If you have node installed, you can run a simple server by running `npx serve` (or you